Observational implications of cosmologically coupled black holes

+An eccentric orbit would be more efficient in removing energy via gravitational radiation.} Furthermore, when $k=3$, the BBHs merge rapidly, with most systems merging within a Hubble time.
+As a result, the merger rate shown in Fig. \ref{fig: R_volumetric_vs_z} closely aligns with the formation rate (grey curve), in contrast to the $k=0$ case.
+Consequently, the $k=3$ rate should be very weakly related to the $k=0$ one.
+However, if the difference in the implemented physics, such as common envelope evolution or mass transfer stability, affects the number of BBHs that can survive in the \textsc{Bpass} code compared to other population synthesis models, and these BBHs happen to form with large enough periods such that they do not feature in the $k=0$ rate, then a discrepancy could arise between the $k'$ and $k=3$ rate predictions among studies employing different population synthesis codes.

-Fig.~\ref{fig: R_volumetric_vs_z} shows that the frequency of mergers peaks at $z\sim 1$ for $k=3$ but is still rising for $k'=3$. \cite{Farrah_2023} speculate that due to the accelerated merger rate, many cosmologically coupled BBH may combine at redshifts high enough to make them undetectable, but the merger rate today is still nontrivial.
+Fig.~\ref{fig: R_volumetric_vs_z} also shows that the frequency of mergers peaks at $z\sim 1$ for $k=3$ but is still rising for $k'=3$. \cite{Farrah_2023} speculate that the accelerated merger rate means that cosmologically coupled BBH combine at redshifts high enough to make them undetectable, but we find that the merger rate today is still nontrivial.